Rosy-scales fairy-wrasse

 The rosy-scales fairy-wrasse (Cirrhilabrus rubrisquamis), also known as the red velvet fairy wrasse, is a species of wrasse native to the Chagos Archipelago in the Indian Ocean.
 It is found at mesophotic reefs at depths between 41 and 70 m.

-C. rubrisquamis can reach a standard length of 7.2 cm.
+Cirrhilabrus rubrisquamis can reach a standard length of 7.2 cm.
 It is considered data deficient by the IUCN, and is generally very poorly know, but it is possible that the similar C. wakanda (described as a new species from coastal East Africa in 2019) is a junior synonym of C. rubrisquamis.
 Conversely, C. rubrisquamis was formerly considered to occur in the Maldives and Sri Lanka, but in 2022 this population was described as a new species C. finifenmaa.